Administration & Finance COVID-19 Information

 Travelers must submit a travel authorization with a justification of the need and receive approval by their respective Vice President or designee before going on any state-funded or sponsored travel.

-No determination has been made on travel after Fall 2020 at this time and no travel authorizations should be submitted at this time.
+No determination has been made on travel after Spring 2021 at this time and no travel authorizations should be submitted at this time.

 Vehicle Use – Added July 29